henrysky/astroNN/docs/source/galaxy10sdss.rst

 .. note::

     This page has been renamed to Galaxy10 SDSS.
-A new Galaxy10 using DECals is available at https://github.com/henrysky/Galaxy10
+A new Galaxy10 using DECaLS is available at https://github.com/henrysky/Galaxy10

 Introduction
 ---------------